Setting Up a Small Business HR Department

 - Job description templates;

 - A company mission statement and goals; and

 Companies can easily set up or catch up with their human resources documentation through planning and implementing systems and processes for all aspects of the employer-employee relationship.
 To understand how to prepare your human resources department to scale-up, schedule a consultation with a corporate attorney who advises new businesses on this crucial function.

 To speak with one of our business lawyers about setting up a human resources department for your new or established business, request an appointment today or call us at (925) 463-9600.
-JGPC law serves businesses in Fremont, Hayward, Oakland, Tracy, Manteca, and San Ramon at our Pleasanton and Livermore, California offices.
+JGPC Business Law serves businesses in Fremont, Hayward, Oakland, Tracy, Manteca, and San Ramon at our Pleasanton and Livermore, California offices.